-This is where Raynaud's is caused by another condition, usually an autoimmune disease like scleroderma or lupus.
+This means that Raynaud's is caused by another condition, usually an autoimmune disease like scleroderma or lupus.
 Secondary Raynaud's needs more investigation and more careful monitoring for complications like ulceration or sores.
-People who have noticed a change in their symptoms, are worried about their symptoms, if they have any other symptoms, or an other health condition should book an appointment with their GP promptly.